Sacra di San Michele: Art and architecture

-The complex includes the ruins of the 12th-15th centuries monastery, which had five floors.
-It ends with the Torre della Bell'Alda ("Tower of the Beautiful Alda") The so-called "Monks' Sepulchre" is probably the remains of a chapel reproducing, in its octagonal plan, the Holy Sepulchre of Jerusalem.
+The complex includes the ruins of the 12th–15th centuries monastery, which had five floors.
+It ends with the Torre della Bell'Alda ("Tower of the Beautiful Alda").
+The so-called "Monks' Sepulchre" is probably the remains of a chapel reproducing, in its octagonal plan, the Holy Sepulchre of Jerusalem.

+Abbots

+Elected abbots

+From its foundation until 1380, the abbey had 27 monks elected abbot: